benivalotker/CPP-Windown-Console/README.md

 <img src="https://github.com/liorshahar/AMA-CONSOLE-PROD/blob/master/images/radio.PNG" alt="Radio Button">

-4- CheckBox - A Simple implementation of checkBox that can be pushed into a Check list and gives the user possibility to choose few options into of the list.
+4- Checkbox - A Simple implementation of checkbox that can be pushed into a Check list and gives the user possibility to choose few options into of the list.

 <img src="https://github.com/liorshahar/AMA-CONSOLE-PROD/blob/master/images/chack.PNG" alt="Chack Box">

-5 - Numeric box - Simple cpp iplementation of numeric box that represent a number in the center and two button "minus" do decrese the value of the number and "plus" to increase it.
+5 - Numeric box - Simple cpp implementation of numeric box that represent a number in the center and two button "minus" do decrese the value of the number and "plus" to increase it.

 <img src="https://github.com/liorshahar/AMA-CONSOLE-PROD/blob/master/images/Numeric%20Box.PNG" alt="Numeric 0Box">